ModOrganizer2/modorganizer/.github/ISSUE_TEMPLATE/issue-report.md

 ## Link to Mod Organizer logs:
+Right click on the log window at the bottom of MO2, set log level to debug, restart Mo2 and reproduce the problem.
+To access the logs right click on the log
 To access the log files you can press the Open folder icon over the modlist and select "Open MO2 Logs folder".
-You should close MO2 before sending or examining the logs as they are finished writing only after the program is closed.

 ### USVFS:
-Create a [GIST](https://gist.github.com) which is a paste of your USVFS logs, and link them here.
+Create a [GIST](https://gist.github.com) which is a paste of your latest USVFS log, and link them here.
 Do _NOT_ paste your full USVFS logs here, as it will make this issue very long and hard to read!
 If you are reporting a bug, _always_ include the USVFS logs!